-- Transform, a specialization of the Process Function of Manage Information Object.
-It may include format conversions, information extraction, and automatic translation and summarization techniques.
-Its specialization Convert includes conversion into a different encoding (converting a text from pdf to word, an image to a different format or compression scheme, etc). - Import Collection, a specialization of Manage Collection, supports the selection of the third-party information sources whose objects will populate the DL Content or be used as Resource Metadata, for example, Actor Profiles. - Export Collection, a specialization of Manage Collection, supports the export of an entire digital library or pieces of it to create a mirror site or to create a backup copy.
-Also making Information Objects, especially metadata, available to be imported by another system (harvesting) is a possible result of this function. - Compare, a specialization of the Analyze Function, may be used to ascertain whether two instances of an information object are the same.
+- Transform, a specialisation of the Process Function of Manage Information Object.
+This may include format conversions, information extraction, and automatic translation and summarisation techniques.
+Its specialisation Convert includes conversion into a different encoding (converting a text from pdf to Word, an image to a different format or compression scheme, etc). - Import Collection, a specialisation of Manage Collection, supports the selection of the third-party information sources whose objects will populate the DL Content or be used as Resource Metadata, for example, Actor Profiles. - Export Collection, a specialisation of Manage Collection, supports the export of an entire Digital Library or parts of it to create a mirror site or to create a backup copy.
+Also making Information Objects, especially metadata, available to be imported by another system (harvesting) is a possible result of this function. - Compare, a specialisation of the Analyse Function, may be used to ascertain whether two instances of an Information Object are the same.

-II.4 The Preservation Issue
+II.3.2 The Preservation Issue

-The preservation imperative pervades all aspects of Digital Library systems.
+The preservation imperative pervades all aspects of Digital Library 'systems'.
 This section draws together the Reference Model concepts that are deemed most important for addressing the preservation issue.
-Preservation applies to all types of resources but most importantly to information objects.
-We have specifically chosen to view preservation as embedded within the digital library system.
+Preservation applies to all types of resources but most importantly to Information Objects.
+We have specifically chosen to view preservation as embedded within the Digital Library System.

-The working definition of preservation of Information Objects this work is based on is the following.
+The working definition of preservation of Information Objects on which this work is based is the following:

-Preservation aims to
+Preservation aims to:

-- maintain a physically intact instance of a digital entity in the face of deterioration of physical storage media and signals recorded on them, - ensure that the syntax of this digital entity (its encoding and format) can be interpreted and that each subsequent instantiation (e.g. access, rendering, manipulation) is identical to the initial instantiation (e.g., with regard to behaviour, including look and feel, or functionality), - ensure that the semantic meaning of the digital entity is accessible across space and time in the face of technological and cultural change.
+- maintain a physically intact instance of a digital entity in the face of deterioration of physical storage media and signals recorded on them; - ensure that the syntax of this digital entity (its encoding and format) can be interpreted and that each subsequent instantiation (e.g. access, rendering, manipulation) is identical to the initial instantiation (e.g. with regard to behaviour, including look and feel, or functionality);

+• ensure that the semantic meaning of the digital entity is accessible across space and time in the face of technological and cultural change.